 4. Do I need legal advice to make a settlement agreement?

 Yes, getting expert advice to make an employment settlement agreement is a legal requirement.
 Settlement agreements must be reviewed and signed by a qualified lawyer before they can be deemed lawful.
 The legal advisor must be identified and insured.
 At Thompsons, we have a team of settlement agreement solicitors who specialise in this service.

 5. Is a settlement agreement the same as redundancy?

 Although a settlement agreement can be used in a redundancy situation, it is not the same.
 A settlement agreement documents that an employee agrees to waive their rights to bring any legal action against their employer.
 Redundancy is different as it doesn’t waive an employee’s rights.
 In a redundancy situation, an employee may choose to sign a settlement agreement rather than take a redundancy package as they could get more money.
 However, by signing the agreement they would give up their right to make a claim for unfair dismissal against their employer.

 6. What happens if either party breaches the settlement agreement?

 A settlement agreement can be breached in a number of ways, such as an employee bringing a claim against an employer despite agreeing not to in the terms of an agreement, or an employer failing to pay an agreed sum of money.
 As a settlement agreement is a legal document, once breached, a claim can be brought to the courts for breach of contract.

-No. When making a settlement agreement, the cost is usually covered by the employer and we will not charge more than their contribution.
+Employees should not be charged for signing a settlement agreement.
+When making a settlement agreement, the cost is usually covered by the employer and we will not charge more than their contribution.